Wolfda95/MIRP_Benchmark/1_dataset_guide/README.md

 <br/>

 ### **Preview Before Downloading**
-If you want to check how the dataset looks like before downloading it:  <br>
+If you would like to see what the dataset looks like before downloading it:  <br>
 This folder structure here mirrors the structure of the full dataset but contains **only 10 example cases** for each setup.

 <br/>